gdsfactory/gdsfactory/docs/developer.md

 ```

 For instance, VS Code supports development inside a container.
 See [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers) for details.

-## Plugins

-We maintain gdsfactory plugins in a [separate package](https://github.com/gdsfactory/gplugins)
-These plugins enable interfaces with different tools, and you might need to install some of the tools separately.
-For more details, please visit the [gplugins documentation](https://gdsfactory.github.io/gplugins/).

 ## Installation for developers